Eric Hosmer Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The Marlins pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Marlins' 4.58 team ERA ranks 20th among all league pitching staffs.
+- The Marlins have a 4.48 team ERA that ranks 21st across all league pitching staffs.

-- Marlins pitchers combine to rank 21st in baseball in home runs surrendered (32 total, 1.2 per game).
+- The Marlins rank 21st in baseball in home runs allowed (33 total, 1.2 per game).

-- Luzardo (2-1 with a 3.62 ERA and 32 strikeouts in 27 1/3 innings pitched) gets the start for the Marlins, his sixth of the season.
+- Cabrera (1-2) gets the starting nod for the Marlins in his sixth start of the season.
+He has a 4.91 ERA in 22 2/3 innings pitched, with 24 strikeouts.

-- His most recent time out was on Sunday against the Cleveland Guardians, when the left-hander threw 4 1/3 innings, surrendering four earned runs while allowing eight hits.
+- The right-hander's most recent appearance was on Monday against the Atlanta Braves, when he went 4 1/3 innings, surrendering four earned runs while allowing four hits.

+- In five games this season, the 25-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings.
+Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.